pattern

 We Support

-Beneficiaries through cash transfer programs and analogue grants for companies, or providing the equipment needed to support continuity and growth.
+Beneficiaries through cash transfer programs and matching grants for companies, or providing the equipment needed to support continuity and growth.
 These companies often provide basic and vital services such as health services and food.

 ...